dgraph-io/dgraph/wiki/content/deploy/index.md

 ```

 {{% notice "note" %}}
 You can also use the `:master` tag when running docker image to get the nightly build.
-Though, nightly isn't as thoroughly tested as a release, and we recomemnd not using it.
+Though, nightly is thoroughly tested and could have unseen bugs.
 {{% /notice %}}

 ### Run using Docker Compose (On single AWS instance)